 The PhD Degree in Occupational and Environmental Health (OEH) trains individuals interested in pursuing careers in occupational health for positions such as researchers and academic faculty or placement in prominent businesses, insurers, and government positions that require doctoral level skills.

 The purpose of the Graduate Certificate of Occupational Safety and Health (COSH) is to help meet graduate-level regional and national needs for personnel trained in various areas related to Occupational Safety and Health (OSH).
-This certification (COSH) meets the academic requirements for physicians working in OSH who seek board certification in preventive medicine in the specialty of occupational medicine through the American Board of Preventive Medicine’s complementary pathway.
+This certification (COSH) may meet the academic requirements for physicians working in OSH who seek Board Certification in Preventive Medicine in the specialty of Occupational Medicine through the American Board of Preventive Medicine’s Complementary Pathway.
+Individuals interested in pursuing the Complementary Pathway should discuss the applicability of COSH coursework for meeting these requirements with the residency program where they plan to matriculate.

 Students in the ergonomics and safety degree programs study a wide array of topics, from integrating computer aided design and manufacturing tools to crafting machines that help people work more safely and efficiently.
 The Center for Engineering Design is a world renowned organization which is extremely active in the area of applied robotics and micro-electrical-mechanical systems.